justinccdev/jekyll-now/_posts/2018-04-06-how-did-intermine-determine-its-fair-milestones.md

 Findable, Accessible, Interoperable and Reusable (I've written a lot more about this [here](https://software.ac.uk/blog/2018-01-30-life-sciences-data-needs-be-fair)).

-Taken on its face this is a bit woolly - InterMine data is already FAIR!
+Taken on its face this is a bit woolly - isn't InterMine data already FAIR?
 You can find data (type some text in its general search box or perform a structured query), access it (click the web link), interoperate with it (run a live query on its API) and reuse it (hey the data's there, download it).
 Well, one of the great things about FAIR is that it [has specific principles and recommendations on how to make data findable, accessible, interoperable and reusable](https://www.nature.com/articles/sdata201618).